You are here Home RTMP Video Streaming

 The video stream is typically available on weekdays, 09:00 to 16:30 (in season) when South Wilts have a cricket match scheduled.
 At other times the stream is available on an ad hoc basis, usually to conduct system testing.
 When live, the stream can be viewed here https://sarum.biz/stream.html or scan the QR code below.
 The outfield can be viewed here https://sarum.biz/swstream.html.

-Remember to unmute the video in your browser.
+Remember to unmute the audio in your browser.

 A catalogue of recorded streams can be viewed here https://sarum.biz/swcc.html The catalogue will be updated as the season progresses.